MrMavs/LiuCipher/README.md

 **Your task**, should you choose to accept it, is to crack LC.
 In this implementation, LC uses a psuedo-random number generator - the Mersenne Twister.
 Exploiting the RNG is not a true crack.
 A valid crack entails exploiting weakness(es) - if any - in the protocol itself.
 However, any crack is interesting and worth attempting.
 A passive attack by signal analysis is one potential path.

 To make the game **clear**, assume Alice and Bob can only communicate via Eve.
-Before commencing key negotiation, Alice and Bob are reasonably confident the other is whom they claim to be -- the two also share an info-theoretic-secure authenticated public channel to facilitate key corroboration [though such auth is not in this implementation].
+Before commencing key negotiation, Alice and Bob are reasonably confident the other is whom they claim to be -- the two also share an info-theoretic-secure authenticated public channel to facilitate key reconciliation [though such channel is not in this implementation].

 Also, Eve's computer answers NP-hard questions in P. She has full read/write capability over any transmission, and is blind to Alice / Bob's internal state.